shah-gaurav/paylocity-coding-challenge-vue/README.md

 - **Paylocity.CodingChallenge.Web.Tests** (*.NET Core 2.2*) - Contains the unit tests for the services and Razor Pages contained within the Web project.
 Details about the Razor Pages unit tests are provided in the Unit Testing section below.
 - **Paylocity.CodingChallenge.Web.Tests.Integration** (*.NET Core 2.2*) - Contains the integration tests for testing the web application.
 Details about these integration tests are provided in the Integration Testing section below.

-#### Notable Implemenation/Design Decisions
+#### Notable Implementation/Design Decisions
 In keeping with the [Agile principles](https://www.agilealliance.org/agile101/12-principles-behind-the-agile-manifesto/) of *working software is the primary measure of progress* and *simplicity is essential*, I have implemented the minimal solution required to satisfy the problem statement and complete the user stories listed above.
-Once the customer sees the working software they can provide feedback about what other features to implment and their priorites.
-The following is a potential list of enhancements that the customer can consider for furture releases:
+Once the customer sees the working software, they can provide feedback about what other features to implement and their priorities.
+The following is a potential list of enhancements that the customer can consider for future releases:
 - User authentication and session management for a personalized experience.
 - Ability for different employers to have different cost of benefits and discount rules (SaaS multi-tenant model).
 - Integrate with other systems to automatically retrieve employee data for calculations.
 - Store the calculations done by the system in a data store (relational or non-relational).
 - User interface enhancements like:
-	- Adding client side code to add or remove dependents dynamically on the employee information page.
+	- Adding client-side code to add or remove dependents dynamically on the employee information page.
-	- Showing calcuation results without doing a full page post back.
+	- Showing calculation results without doing a full page post back.

 Some of these enhancements might require a change in the architecture of the application to be a multi-tiered application with an API and/or a database backend.
 The current application architecture follows SOLID design principles to allows for such enhancements to be made with ease and in a maintainable way.